-Of 97 major military bases recommended to be closed or realigned by the 1988, 1991, 1993, and 1995 base realignment and closure (BRAC) commissions, no more than two remain open.
-Action on all 451 installations (major and minor) from the first four rounds is expected to be completed by the end of FY2001, as scheduled.
-The Department of Defense has estimated that these closures and realignments will produce net savings of about \$14 billion by the end of FY2001, and estimated annual savings thereafter of about \$5.7 billion.
+All action on the 451 installations scheduled to be closed and realigned by the 1988, 1991, 1993, and 1995 BRAC commissions was completed by the end of FY2001, as scheduled.2 Ninety-seven installations were major military bases.
+According to Department of Defense estimates, these BRAC closures and realignments produced net savings of about \$14 billion by the end of FY2001, and annual savings thereafter of about \$5.7 billion.